metal3d/rethinkmodel/doc/tutorials/blogpost-and-comments.rst

 The :code:`comments` variable is a :code:`list` that contains comments for the post.
 The :code:`post` atribute of the entire comment list will be filled by the corresponding :code:`Post` object.

 You can update them and use :code:`save` method as they have got "id".
-The :code:"updated_at" attribute will be automatically updated.
+The :code:`updated_at` attribute will be automatically updated.